dense-analysis/ale/README.md

 ![ALE Logo by Mark Grealish - https://www.bhalash.com/](img/logo.jpg?raw=true)

-ALE (Asynchronous Lint Engine) is a plugin for providing linting (checking syntax and semantics) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim [Language Server Protocol](https://langserver.org/) client.
+ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim [Language Server Protocol](https://langserver.org/) client.

 <img src="img/example.gif?raw=true" alt="A linting example with the darkspectrum color scheme in GVim." title="A linting example with the darkspectrum color scheme in GVim.">